lasseufpa/caviar/README.md

 # Python template

 Python template containing formatter, linter and other automatic verifications.
-First you need to install the Conda environment with required packages using `conda env create -f env.yml`.
-After, activate the environment using `conda activate` (after this, all your commands will be executed into the python environment).
+First you need to install the Conda environment with required packages using `conda env create -f env.yml` (if you want to change the name of the environment from env to something else such as your_env_name, edit the entry "name" in the env.yml file).
+After successfully creating the environment, activate it using the `conda activate` command, such `conda activate your_env_name` (after this, all your commands will be executed into the python environment).
 Finally, execute the command
 `pre-commit install` to activate the pre-commit, so every time you make a commit it will verify your code and assure that you complied with all project standards.

 ## Using this template